-- Increasing traffic on town roads resulting from more homes in the Town, and from more miles driven per person. - Wear and tear on roads resulting from heavy construction traffic associated with development in the Town. - Wear and tear on roads resulting from heavy commercial traffic associated with local businesses.
+- Increasing traffic on town roads resulting from more homes in the Town and more miles driven per person. - Wear and tear on roads resulting from heavy construction and agricultural traffic associated with development in the Town.

 The natural beauty and rural character of the town attract many visitors who enjoy using the local roads.
-We welcome visitors, and encourage them to use our roads in a legal and respectful manner.
+We welcome visitors and encourage them to use our roads in a legal and respectful manner.
 Likewise, we encourage residents to be respectful toward visitors.